 What is File Handling?

-Key File Operations in Rust
+Important File Operations in Rust

-Here are the most common file operations in Rust explained with examples:
+Here are the most common file operations in Rust, explained with examples:

-Example: Creating a File
+Example: Creating a File (example.txt)

 use std::fs::File;